Little Flower Academy: Building architecture

 Until 2005, when portions of the school were de-constructed to make room for new additions, the school's convent (a 1910 mansion) held a Guinness World Record for the most exterior windows arranged at different levels.

 The 1931 library-cafeteria-art building, which was deconstructed during the 2005-2007 renovations, was once the original schoolhouse with boarding rooms in the attic.
 The schoolhouse ("Foundress Hall") was one of the few remaining examples of the architectural work of Sister Mary Osithe, an artist and pioneering female architect in BC who also designed the Bulkley Valley Hospital in Smithers, BC.
 (Details may be found in Donald Luxton's Building the West: The Early Architects of British Columbia (Talon Books, 2003).)

 On September 14, 2007, the school celebrated the opening of the new wing and its 80th anniversary.
-The new wing includes several new classrooms, a boardroom, a new chapel, a second gymnasium, reception, offices, art room and cafeteria.
-Many of the features of the old buildings were salvaged during the careful deconstruction and integrated into the new wing.
-Most of the stained glass windows can be found on display in the new building (many arranged artistically in the lobby); old posts are in the new gym as decoration; the hardwood floors throughout the new wing are from the old buildings; bricks from the chimneys have been used to in the new grotto; fireplaces, which have been reconditioned and made electric, are now in the library and board room; the telephone booth is in the staff room; an original door is in the lobby; and furniture can be found in both the chapel and library.
+Many of the features of the old buildings were salvaged during the deconstruction and integrated into the new wing.
+Most of the stained glass windows can be found on display in the new building; old posts are in the new gym as decoration; the hardwood floors throughout the new wing are from the old buildings; bricks from the chimneys have been used to in the new grotto; fireplaces, which have been reconditioned and made electric, are now in the library and board room; the telephone booth is in the staff room; an original door is in the lobby; and furniture can be found in both the chapel and library.

-In 2019, the school opened a large STEM education lab, boasting a 3D printer, a laser cutter, substantial robotics and engineering materials, and several dozen Mac computers.